IBM-Security/performance/IAM/examples/Verify/UserManagement/go/README.md

 #### [main.go](main.go)

-This is where main() lives.  main() first collects the command line arguments, and does some sanity checking.
-Then it reads the userFile and builds a list of all the values found, one per line.
-It then calls doAuth to authenticate with the client id, secret and tenant passed in the tenantURL command line argument.
-If the command was one of the actions listTokens, revokeTokens, or disableUser, and a userAttribute was specified, the lookupUser function is called for each user in the userFile to find the corresponding user id.
-Then listTokens, revokeTokens, or disableUser is called for each of the users that was returned from lookupUser.
+This contains the main()function, which first calls getArguments() to parse the command line arguments, and do some sanity checking.
+Then it calls getUsers() to read the userFile and build a list of all the values found, one per line.
+It then calls doAuth() to authenticate with the client id, secret and tenant passed in the tenantURL command line argument.
+If the command was one of the actions listTokens, revokeTokens, or disableUser, and a userAttribute was specified, the lookupUser() function is called for each user in the userFile to find the corresponding user id.
+Then listTokens(), revokeTokens(), or disableUser() is called for each of the users that was returned from lookupUser.

 #### [doAuth.go](doAuth.go)